dashevo/dashmate/README.md

 Supported presets:
  * `testnet` - a masternode or full node for testnet
- * `local` - a node group to run local dash network with specified number of masternodes.
-To operate with group of nodes, use [group commands](#node-groups)
+ * `local` - a node group to run a local dash network with the specified number of masternodes.
+To operate a group of nodes, use the [group commands](#node-groups)

 To setup a testnet masternode:
 ```bash